snakyspi-prog/Revision/README.md

 # GCSE REVISION
-Here I post Revision resources for the gcse:
+Here I post Revision resources for the gcse, mostly with claude ai:

 So far Geography
 [Geography Revision Resource